gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

 ## Introduction

 A few disclaimers before diving into this lesson:
-* Each definition can be tailored, there are multiple ways to define each competency area.
-This is the definition for this course.
+* Each competency area within this lesson can be defined **multiple ways**- what we define here is _specific_ to this course.
-* Each program may require different competencies, and all may not be required.
+* Not all defined competencies may be required- individual programs often vary.
-* Remember industry is a critical partner that can help augment your internal organic (military and civilian) team and provide additional required expertise
+* Remember - industry is a critical partner for augmenting your internal organic team (both military and civilian), and provides additional required expertise.
-* Even if you have organic capability to cover all required competencies, your software acquisition team _is still_ a critical enabler
+* Your _software acquisition team is still a critical enabler,_ even if you have organic capability to cover all required competencies.
-* Review the following definitions with your team and re-define as necessary in your context. **A critical foundation is common understanding and lexicon across your team.**
+* **A critical foundation is common understanding and lexicon across your team.** Review the following definitions with your team and re-define as necessary in your context.

 ## Basic DevSecOps Competency Areas